willdupree90/findingedoc/README.md

 2. Navigate to the root of the project.

 3. Start the service by running `docker-compose up` from the command line.
-This will set up the environment, including Neo4j.
+This will set up the environment, including Neo4j and Python Gradio App.

 4. Once the service is up, access the Neo4j database at [http://localhost:7474](http://localhost:7474).

+5. You can access the Gradio app at [http://localhost:7860](http://localhost:7860)

-5. When finished, stop the service by running `docker-compose down`.
+5. When finished, stop the service by running `ctr-c` and then `docker-compose down`.

-### Python Environment
+### Local Python Environment

-Set up the python code necessary to run the project.
+Set up the python code necessary to run the project on your local machine.
+The directions below are for `virtualenvwrapper` ([docs for Windows](https://pypi.org/project/virtualenvwrapper-win/)).

 #### Steps: